Voices of support: Line 5 and the Great Lakes Tunnel

 Through a series of agreements with the State of Michigan, we committed to develop and build this tunnel beneath the Straits—a $500-million private investment in Michigan—while ensuring the safe operation of the existing dual lines at the Straits until the replacement line is complete.

 We’re not alone.
-Public support for our Line 5 tunnel plan has come from elected officials, policy experts, business owners, media columnists and editorial boards—from Michigan and elsewhere.
+Public support for our Line 5 tunnel plan has come from elected officials, policy experts, business owners, business leaders and media columnists—from Michigan and elsewhere.

 See below for a sampling of their comments.